AdamKobus/compose-navigation/docs/components/composenav/composenav/com.adamkobus.compose.navigation.destination/-nav-stack-entry/index.md

 This class holds information about single entry in navigation back stack.

 If destination has any arguments in its route, then it's guaranteed that their values will be present in [arguments](arguments.md).
 That's because Compose Navigation library does not support optional arguments by design.
-Assumption is that any param that has been declared in the route always receive value.
-It being optional should be indicated in the serialized value's string itself, i.e. by serializing the value to strings like "missing" and "present(42)"
+Assumption is that any param that has been declared in the route must have a value assigned during navigation.

 ## Parameters